StPointer/Discordjs-v14-Handler/README.md

 ## Notes:
 - This project may not work properly on platforms like Replit or Glitch.
 Consider using more reliable hosting services such as Render or Railway.
+- Forking this repository is recommended to ensure you receive the latest updates, including patches, new features, and ongoing improvements.

 ## Contributing